pytest-dev/pytest-order/dev/_sources/index.rst.txt

 positive ordinal numbers (or the respective names), and before tests with negative ordinal numbers.
 The order of these tests in relationship to each other is not changed.
-This behavior may slightly change if the option :ref:`sparse-ordering` is used and the ordinals are not contiguous (see below).
+This behavior may slightly change if the option :ref:`sparse-ordering` is used and the ordinals are not contiguous.

 Order relative to other tests